 Scope of the Board's recommendations.

-The products manufactured by the Tata Iron and Steel Company.
+In this Report we shall deal primarily with what may be called raw steel, i.e., the products manufactured by the Tata Iron and Steel Company.
 Of these the principal are-

 Structural shapes, i.e., beams, angles, channels, etc.